 “Everyone has the right to education” – stipulates Article 26 of the Universal Declaration of Human Rights.
 Education is the prerequisite for social and economic development.

 UNESCO’s current global education programme is known as the Agenda 2030.
 It is encapsulated in goal 4 of the Sustainable Development Goals (SDGs).
 It stipulates that all people “should have access to lifelong learning opportunities”.
 Education is the prerequisite to improving quality of life, overcoming poverty, achieving gender equality, reducing infant mortality, containing population growth, ensuring sustainable development, and ultimately, achieving peace and democracy.
 Education aims to provide humans with the ability to actively and autonomously participate in public life and to critically question their current situation.
 Implementing these educational goals means including all stakeholders involved especially the civil society and private economy.

 Quality of education cannot be measured solely by its compliance with performance standards.
-For the Austrian Commission for UNESCO quality of education is linked to values such as tolerance, solidarity, understanding of diversity and respect for human rights, all of which are indispensable to ensure that people can live peacefully together in the 21st century.
+For the Austrian Commission for UNESCO quality of education is linked to values such as tolerance, solidarity, understanding of diversity and respect for human rights.
+All of those aspects are indispensable to ensure that people can live peacefully together in the 21st century.

 UNESCO’s holistic understanding of education and the requirements to be met are defined in the “Four Pillars of Education”:

 Education is the key element in view of the future because global sustainable development can only be achieved if sustainability is anchored in the education system throughout society.
 UNESCO's main tasks are to support governments in implementing the education agenda and monitor the process at the global, regional, and national levels.

 In its annual World Education Report, UNESCO draws international comparisons concerning progress in education.
 Every three to four years, UNESCO organises an international conference on education.